broadinstitute/gatk/README.md

 # ml4cvd
-`ml4cvd` is a set of tooling to make it easy to work on UK Biobank data on a Google Cloud machine.
+`ml4cvd` is a project aimed at using machine learning to model multi-modal cardiovascular time series and imaging data. `ml4cvd` began as a set of tools to make it easy to work with the UK Biobank on the Google Cloud and has since expanded to include other data sources and functionality.

 Getting Started
 * Setting up your local environment
 * Setting up a remote VM
 * Modeling/Data Sources/Tests (`ml4cvd/DATA_MODELING_TESTS.md`)

 Advanced Topics:
 * Tensorizing Data (going from raw data to arrays suitable for modeling, in `ml4cvd/tensorize/README.md, TENSORIZE.md` )